danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.readMessageContents.html" name="channels.readMessageContents">Mark channel/supergroup message contents as read: channels.readMessageContents</a>

+* <a href="messages.readReactions.html" name="messages.readReactions">Mark message reactions » as read: messages.readReactions</a>

 * <a href="messages.readDiscussion.html" name="messages.readDiscussion">Mark a thread as read: messages.readDiscussion</a>

-* <a href="messages.faveSticker.html" name="messages.faveSticker">Mark a sticker as favorite: messages.faveSticker</a>
+* <a href="channels.viewSponsoredMessage.html" name="channels.viewSponsoredMessage">Mark a specific sponsored message as read: channels.viewSponsoredMessage</a>

 * <a href="messages.readMentions.html" name="messages.readMentions">Mark mentions as read: messages.readMentions</a>

 * <a href="messages.readFeaturedStickers.html" name="messages.readFeaturedStickers">Mark new featured stickers as read: messages.readFeaturedStickers</a>

+* <a href="messages.faveSticker.html" name="messages.faveSticker">Mark or unmark a sticker as favorite: messages.faveSticker</a>

 * <a href="messages.readHistory.html" name="messages.readHistory">Marks message history as read: messages.readHistory</a>